hdigital/partyfactsdata/import/clea/clea-2014/readme.md

 see [Party Nationalization Datasets](http://www.electiondataarchive.org/datacenter.html) for party level data from CLEA

 _USA Parties_ -- Small splinter parties of major parties in the 19th century have been linked to the respective major parties based on information in Mackie and Rose (1991).

+`update-2016` -- includes backup of CLEA 2014 data in Party Facts and list of parties (CLEA 2014) not in CLEA 2016 data